-If your activation request failed or you are uncertain about the current state of your program, you can run these diagnostic tests to help figure out the source of a problem.
+If your activation request failed or you are uncertain about the current state of your program, you can run the diagnostic tests to help figure out the source of a problem.
 It is not generally informative to run diagnostics unless you have at least tried to activate your software or you were previously activated, but it never hurts.

 The Top Section identifies what we are trying to test.